 Kirkennan is a compact Estate, situated just outside Palnackie.
-It consists of 73 acres, all of which guests are welcome to explore.
+It consists of 74 acres, the majority of which guests are welcome to explore.
 Its known history dates back to 1647.
-We have a 14 acre wood known as Jock’s Wood where you are welcome to let dogs off the lead.
-There is a Victorian walled garden split into flower, vegetable and fruit sections.
+We have a 14 acre wood known as Jock’s Wood where you are welcome to let dogs off the lead if you consider it safe.
+This is linked to a new wood that guests can also use.
+There is a Victorian walled garden split into flower, vegetable and fruit sections which we manage organically with wildlife in mind - do not expect it to be manicured!
 The Estate is bounded on the East by the Urr water, a tidal river which flows past Palnackie then Kippford to the Solway Firth.
 There is a small arboretum of specimen trees and the rest of the landscaped gardens are known as the policies.
 A range of wildlife can be seen in and around the Estate.
-We run the policies, woodland and walled garden organically and have recently installed a district heating biomass system.

 We have deeds for Kirkennan Estate going back to 1647 – at this time the Estate was much larger.
 We think the centre of the original house is 17th Century.
 It has been extended 3 times: to build each side with a bay window, and then in the 1970s to build the breakfast room, conservatory and garage.

 The house was originally built on the same level as the stables but Wellwood Maxwell (4 owners ago) had a ‘ha-ha’ built around the house using soil dug from the ‘sand-pit field’ – now part of Jock’s wood.
 We understand that the purpose of this was to enhance the view so that the fence around the fields could not be seen from the house.

 The Estate road was at one time the main Dalbeattie – Palnackie road as can be seen on old pictures, but Colonel Maxwell (3 owners ago) arranged for a new road to be built further west.

 The Walled Garden